DivyanshiSharma07/Secrets-Vault/README.md

 - Passport.js: An authentication middleware for Node.js, used to implement Google OAuth authentication and manage user sessions.
 - EJS (Embedded JavaScript): A templating engine that allows for dynamic content generation and rendering on the server side, facilitating the integration of server-side logic with the presentation layer.

+## Future Enhancements
+While Secrets Vault currently provides secure secret storage and level 6 authentication using Google, future enhancements may include:
+- User Profile Customization: Allowing users to personalize their profiles and customize their experience within the application.
+- Sharing and Permissions: Implementing features that enable users to share secrets with specific individuals or groups and define access permissions.
+- Additional Authentication Options: Adding support for additional authentication providers, such as Facebook or Twitter, to provide users with more choices for accessing their accounts

 Protect and manage your secrets with ease and confidence using Secrets Vault.
 Your secrets are safe with us! 🔐✨